Call us for all Locksmiths Services in Bristol & Bath including:

 What if my lock has no markings or stamps?

-If you cannot find any markings at all, or you find the manufacturer brand name and perhaps some other marking but not the BSi markings detailed here, it is fairly safe to assume that the lock you are locking at either has not been tested to BS3621 or has not passed.
-The BS3621 testing and approval process is costly for manufacturers so it would not make sense for a lock manufacturer to go through this process and then not stamp their product to confirm this.
+If you cannot find any markings at all, or you find the manufacturer brand name and perhaps some other marking but not the BSi markings detailed here, it is fairly safe to assume that the lock you are looking at either has not been tested to BS3621 or has not passed.
+The BS3621 testing and approval process is costly for manufacturers, so it would not make sense for a lock manufacturer to go through this process and then not stamp their product to confirm this if their lock has indeed passed.

 In summary it's all in the stamps which can be found on your locks.
 We hope you have found this article from us Bristol and Bath Locksmiths useful, but if you are still in doubt please don't hesitate to give us a call.

+Xmas adverts on TV and the first few frosty mornings remind us that winter is here!
 We hope you have a great Christmas and a very happy new year.
-However, whilst enjoying the various distractions this time of year has to offer, it is very also important to recognise the fact the Christmas period can also leave us more vulnerable to crime.
+However, whilst enjoying the various distractions this time of year has to offer, it is very also important to recognise the fact the Christmas period can also potentially leave us more vulnerable to crime.

 Bristol and Bath Locksmiths would not wish people to dwell too much on all this, Christmas is a time that should be enjoyed, but it is worth taking just a bit of time to make sure your locks and general home security factors are as good as they can be.
 It’s not so much about doing anything particularly different at this time of year, the good practices that we hope you have been applying all year round still apply, but at this time of year those good security items and practices become even more important.
 For example; security lighting is important all year round, but even more so at this time of year due to the longer darker evenings.
 Similarly with other items, for example good well maintained high security locks are important all year round but even more so this time of year when burglars have even more motivation and opportunity.
 Remember not all security measures require a locksmith or any other major expense to implement – in fact many can be implemented at very low cost or no cost at all.